Crispy pata is a Filipino dish made by cooking pork leg until tender, then deep-frying it until the skin is golden and crisp.

 Step 3: Dry the pork for crispy skin

 Use the mesh to carefully lift the pork hock out of the pot.
-Remove the mesh right away while the skin is still moist—this helps prevent it from sticking.

-Place the pork hock on a wire rack (or a plate) and let it dry in the fridge overnight.
-If you're short on time, you can use a turbo broiler, air fryer, or a low-temperature oven set to around 250°F (121°C) to help dry out the skin.
+If you are short on time, you can use a turbo broiler, air fryer, or low oven at 250°F to help dry the skin.

-Step 4: Fry the pork hock
+Step 4: Fry until crisp

-Step 5: Drain the Crispy Pata
+Step 5: Drain

 Step 6: Make the dipping sauce